 We participate in initiatives that work to increase transparency, protect investors, and foster fair and efficient capital markets.
-We believe that engagement on regulatory and legal reform that is consistent with the best interests of our investments and portfolios may lead to more effective governance and/or management of material ESG factors, as well as broader, market-wide considerations.
+We believe that engagement on relevant regulatory and legal reform may lead to more effective governance and/or management of material ESG factors, as well as broader, market-wide considerations.